MDias04/MDias04/README.md

 Oi Oi amigos 👋

 I'm a junior software developer learning everything I can about Flutter 💙.
-I started as a software tester and moved into dev in my current job.
+I started as a manual software tester and moved into automated software tester to junior developer in my current job.
 I couldn't be much happier.

 🔭 I’m currently working on my personal App